 Other Acthar Gel-Related Matters.
 On March 12, 2021, the plaintiffs in City of Rockford v.
 Mallinckrodt ARD, Inc., et al ("Rockford"), United Ass'n of Plumbers and Pipefitters Local 322 of Southern New Jersey v.
-Mallinckrodt ARD, LLC, et. al ("Local

-322"), Steamfitters Local Union No. 420 v.
+Mallinckrodt ARD, LLC, et. al ("Local 322"), Steamfitters Local Union No. 420 v.
 Mallinckrodt ARD, LLC, et al. ("Steamfitters"), Int'l Union of Operating Engineers Local 542 v.
 Mallinckrodt ARD Inc., et al. ("Local 542") and Acument Global Technologies, Inc., v.
 Mallinckrodt ARD Inc., et al. ("Acument") filed a motion with the Joint Panel on Multi-District Litigation ("JPML") under 28 U.S.C. § 1407 requesting that those cases and others alleging claims related to the price of Acthar Gel (including Health Care Service Corp. v.
 Mallinckrodt ARD LLC, et al. ("HCSC"), City of Marietta v.
 Mallinckrodt ARD LLC ("Marietta"), Humana Inc. v.
 Mallinckrodt ARD LLC ("Humana"), MSP Recovery Claims, Series II, LLC, et al. v.
 Mallinckrodt ARD, Inc., et al. ("MSP") and U.S. ex rel.
 Strunck v.
 Mallinckrodt ARD LLC ("Strunck")) be transferred to the Northern District of Illinois for coordinated or consolidated pretrial proceedings as a MDL (the "Section 1407 Motion").
-The Company has opposed the Section 1407 Motion.
-In April 2021, the U.S. District Courts in the Northern District of Illinois and the Eastern District of Pennsylvania ("EDPA") stayed consideration of the Company's motions to transfer Rockford, MSP and Steamfitters to the District of Delaware pending a decision by the JPML.
-The EDPA District Court also denied Local 542's motion for reconsideration of the court's order transferring that case to the District of Delaware.
+The Company opposed the Section 1407 Motion.
+In April 2021, the U.S. District Courts in the Northern District of Illinois and the EDPA stayed consideration of the Company's motions to transfer Rockford, MSP and Steamfitters to the District of Delaware pending a decision by the JPML.
+The EDPA District Court also denied Local 542's motion on the grounds that the timing and outcome of the bankruptcy proceedings made centralization premature.

-On April 30, 2021, the Company filed several pleadings in the Chapter 11 Cases in respect of Acthar Gel-based claims, including without limitation the following: (a) objections to putative class proofs of claim filed by the City of Rockford, United Association of Plumbers and Pipefitters Local 322 of Southern New Jersey, Steamfitters Local Union No. 420, and Acument Global Technologies, Inc.; (b) objections to all purportedly Acthar Gel-related proofs of claim that state no basis for Acthar Gel-related liability against the named debtor; (c) a motion for establishment of an administrative claims bar date that will require all Acthar Gel claimants, among others, to promptly file any requests for payment of purported administrative claims; and (d) an adversary proceeding seeking a declaratory judgment that the claims of the City of Rockford, as a governmental unit, are dischargeable in the Chapter 11 Cases.
+On April 30, 2021, the Company filed several pleadings in the Chapter 11 Cases in respect of Acthar Gel-based claims, including without limitation the following: (a) objections to putative class proofs of claim filed by the City of Rockford, City of Marietta, Georgia, United Association of Plumbers and Pipefitters Local 322 of Southern New Jersey, Steamfitters Local Union No. 420, and Acument Global Technologies, Inc.; (b) objections to all purportedly Acthar Gel-related proofs of claim that state no basis for Acthar Gel-related liability against the named debtor; (c) a motion for establishment of an administrative claims bar date that will require all Acthar Gel claimants, among others, to promptly file any requests for payment of purported administrative claims; and (d) an adversary proceeding seeking a declaratory judgment that the claims of the City of Rockford, as a governmental unit, are dischargeable in the Chapter 11 Cases.